 This Monoceros open cluster is easy enough to see in a 3 – 4-inch.
 The main problem is finding it without goto.

-The Whirlpool Galaxy is visible in suburban 4-6-inch telescopes as two dim fuzzballs, a larger one and a smaller one, from even under fairly poor skies.
-To see more than that requires 12-inches and an especially good night.
+The Whirlpool Galaxy is visible in suburban 4-6-inch telescopes as two dim fuzzballs, a larger one and a smaller one, from even under very poor skies.
+I've detected the pair from a spot less than a mile from a major shopping mall.
+To see more than that requires 10 - 12-inches and an especially good night.

 This medium-sized, medium-bright open cluster is pretty in a 4-inch, and the entire area is impressive on a good night in an RFT.

-To make spotting this glob easy, apply 4-inches of aperture.
+To make spotting this glob easy, use at least 4-inches of aperture.
 6 is better.
 And 8 is better still.
 It will take the 8-incher to achieve much resolution of the cluster’s stars.

-This less than impressive Sagittarius glob often needed the 6-inch refractor for easy detection.
-The 10-inch was pretty mandatory if I wanted to see it at least look “grainy.”
+To barely detect this less than impressive Sagittarius glob sometimes requires my 6-inch refractor.
+The 10-inch is mandatory if I want to see it at least look “grainy.”

 This is an easier globular than M54 to resolve—if more difficult to find.
-I could achieve fairly impressive resolution with the 10-inch, and could often at least at least see it easily with the 4-inchers.
+I can achieve fairly impressive resolution with the 10-inch, and can often at least at least see it easily with the 4-inchers.

-So…next time we wrap up this executive summary of the Messiers, and after that it’ll be time for me to get ready for my next big star party, the 2016 Deep South Star Gaze.
-Fingers crossed, but for once it looks like the weather gods might be on my side this fall!
+So…next time we wrap up this executive summary of the Messiers, and after that it’ll be time for me to get ready for my next big star party, the 2016 Deep South Regional Star Gaze.
+Fingers crossed, but for once it looks like the weather gods might be on my side!